0100101101011010/food/recipe/_posts/2019-07-12-homemade-bubble-tea-milk-tea.md

 permalink: /:categories/:title/
 categories: recipe
 tags: [100 calories]
-excerpt: "Cool down this summer with your own addictive milk tea drink for a fraction of the cost of boba shops!
+excerpt: "Cool down during the summer with your own addictive milk tea drink for a fraction of the cost of boba shops!
 Here I give options for brewing your own tea or using a pre-mixed powder."
 img: /food/recipe/images/homemade-bubble-tea-milk-tea-cover.jpg

 comments: "2"